OutlierVentures/H2O/README.md

 ## Getting started

+H2O runs on Linux and MacOS with command line tools (type `gcc` in terminal to install).

+You'll need Docker and Docker Compose 1.22.
+Docker Compose 1.23 and later uses container naming incompatible with Ocean Protocol - once Ocean roll out a fix, we'll update here.

 ### Install
 ```
-./install
+sudo ./install
 ```
-If you encounter errors, try running with `sudo`.
-If you still have problems, there is a full requirements list at the bottom of this file for manual installations.
+If you encounter any install problems, there is a full requirements list at the bottom of this file for manual installations.

 ### Run

 #### Quickstart for all components

 ```
-./launch
+sudo ./launch
 ```
 Ocean Protocol, backend and frontend are started in separate `screen` tabs.
 You can switch between them using `CTRL` + `A`, `SHIFT` + `'`.